jmorlock/dvc.org/content/docs/start/index.md

 ## Get Started with DVC
 -->

-Assuming DVC is already [installed](/doc/install), let's initialize it by running `dvc init` inside a Git project:
+Assuming DVC is already [installed](/doc/install), settle on a directory for this guide.
+Everything we will do will be self contained there.

 <details>